malickateeq/React-Notes/README.md

 ### BrowserRouter (A component)
 - listens to `History` for changes to the URL.
+- Within this component the Router components will be rendered.
 - Keeps track of the address bar in your browser.
 - Renders components according to URL patterns.
 - BroserRouter component also communicates with the Router.